Rigidity of the Delaunay triangulations of the plane: Abstract

 \section{Abstract}

-We proved a rigidity result for Delaunay triangulations of the plane under Luo's discrete conformal change, extending previous results on hexagonal triangulations.
+We prove a rigidity result for Delaunay triangulations of the plane under Luo's notion of discrete conformality, extending previous results on hexagonal triangulations.
 Our result is a discrete analogue of the conformal rigidity of the plane.
-We followed Zhengxu He's analytical approach in his work on the rigidity of disk patterns, and developed a discrete Schwarz lemma and a discrete Liouville theorem.
-The main tools include conformal modulus, discrete extremal length, and maximum principles in discrete conformal geometry.
+We follow Zhengxu He's analytical approach in his work on the rigidity of disk patterns, and develop a discrete Schwarz lemma and a discrete Liouville theorem.
+As a key ingredient to prove the discrete Schwarz lemma, we establish a correspondence between the Euclidean discrete conformality and the hyperbolic discrete conformality, for geodesic embeddings of triangulations.
+Other major tools include conformal modulus, discrete extremal length, and maximum principles in discrete conformal geometry.